The Sorcerer (cave art): Continuing influence

 The general assessment has placed the figure as central to an understanding of cave art: as S. G. F. Brandon expressed it in 1959, "it seems to be generally agreed that this picture of the 'Dancing Sorcerer' was a cult object of great significance to the community which used the cave."

 Popular culture

-Breuil's interpretation of the drawing as a shaman strongly influenced writer Pat Mills in the creation of the Lord Weird Slough Feg, a sorcerer, god, and early antagonist of the ongoing comic book title Slaine.
+Breuil's interpretation of the drawing as a shaman strongly influenced writer Pat Mills in the creation of the Lord Weird Slough Feg, an early antagonist in the Slaine comics.

-The novel The Story of B by Daniel Quinn includes an interpretation of the painting as an expression of late Paleolithic animism, a symbol for the human sense of identity with other animal life.
+The 1996 novel The Story of B by Daniel Quinn includes an interpretation of the painting as an expression of late Paleolithic animism, a symbol for the human sense of identity with other animal life.

-The 7th installment of the children's book series Magic Tree House, Sunset of the Sabertooth, The Sorcerer is depicted as a shaman-like traveller who rescues the protagonists, Jack and Annie, and helps take them home.
+In Sunset of the Sabertooth, a 1996 installment of the Magic Tree House children's book series, the Sorcerer is depicted as a shaman-like traveler who rescues the protagonists, Jack and Annie, and helps take them home.